-Call priority is determined by the available time to solve the call, or the available time to start to solve the call, depending on the Use Priorities in Reaction Time Calculation setting in the Call Parameters (tsclm0100s000) session.
+Call priority is determined by the available time to solve the call, or the available time to start to solve the call, depending on the Priority Definition setting in the Call Parameters (tsclm0100m000) session.
 The time left to solve a call and the response time determine the call priority.

-In Infor LN, you can assign a priority to:
+In LN, you can assign a priority to:

-- Installation group: In the Installation Groups (tsbsc1100m000) session - Serialized item: In the Serialized Items (tscfg2100m000) session - Business partner: In the Sold-to Business Partner (tccom4110s000) session - Problem: In the Call (tsclm1100m000) session - Bad fix: In the Call Parameters (tsclm0100m000) session.
+- Installation group: In the Installation Groups (tsbsc1100m000) session - Serialized item: In the Serialized Items (tscfg2100m000) session - Business partner: In the Sold-to Business Partners (tccom4110s000) session - Problem: In the Call (tsclm1100m000) session - Bad fix: In the Call Parameters (tsclm0100m000) session.

-In the Call Management module, if a call has any of these priorities assigned, and if the Use Priorities in Reaction Time Calculation check box is selected in the Call Parameters (tsclm0100m000) session, the call's response times are affected in the following way:
+In the Call Management module, if a call has any of these priorities assigned, and if the Use Priorities in Calculating Times check box is selected in the Call Parameters (tsclm0100m000) session, the call's response times are affected in the following way: